team99/99-ios-calendar/README.md

 - Usually protocols will have the postfix **Type**, (e.g. **ViewModelType**, **ModelType**), but not always.
 A **ViewModel** will have a protocol **ViewModelType** and an implementation.

 - Actual model and view model implementations are nested in classes defined in **Entry.swift** (e.g. **NNCalendar.MonthSection.ViewModel**).

+## Presets

+- The target **calendar99-preset** contains preset views with commonly used templates.
+For example, we have **Regular99**, which is a regular calendar view that can be used in 99's related applications.

+- More presets will be added if the need arises.